5 tips to Manage Holiday Stress

 Whether you’re stressed about your family dynamic, money, or anything else, going to therapy during the holidays can help keep you grounded and ready for any upcoming stressors.
 If you already attend therapy, make sure to schedule an appointment before things get too hectic.

-If you are looking to start counseling, check out our network of providers here.
+If you are looking to start counseling to help manage holiday stress, find your best-fit therapist here.
 GLPG’s network of therapists have options for online and in-person appointments.
 GLPG’s network is made up of many therapists with a variety of specialities to make sure you’re matched with the right therapist for you.